Plex Web App Settings

 - Click the Settings button at the top right of the Plex Web App screen

-- In the Settings screen, click Web to select the Plex Web App settings
+- In the Settings screen, select the General option within the Web Client section

 - To reveal Advanced Settings for a category, click Show Advanced